TriplyDB/Documentation/docs/triplydb-js/index.md

 **getObject()**
 Define a constant (`const`) and assign it to `ctx.store.getObjects()`.
-The argumemts for the function will be the subject, predicate, and graph.
+The arguments for the function will be the subject, predicate, and graph.
 The function retrieves the **object** so the other 3 parts of a quad need to be specified.

 **update()**
 Update the relevant part of the metadata profile with the corresponding piece of information. `.update({})`